Hashtag Web3 Logo

 Stablecoin Pools

-Pools with similar-priced assets (USDC/USDT/DAI) minimize impermanent loss since prices don't diverge significantly.
+Pools with similar-priced assets (USDC/USDT/DAI) minimize impermanent loss since prices do not diverge significantly.

 Curve Finance specializes in stablecoin pools using a specialized algorithm that provides better pricing for assets that should trade near parity.
-Curve pools generate reliable yield with minimal impermanent loss risk, making them popular for conservative DeFi users.
+Curve pools generate reliable yield with minimal impermanent loss risk.

 Multi-Asset Pools